Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Related Work

 \subsection{Feature Matching}

 Feature matching is a fundamental task in computer vision, aiming to establish point correspondences between images.
 Recently, a considerable number of feature matching methods~\cite{sarlin2020superglue, jiang2024omniglue} have been proposed.
 For example, LightGlue~\cite{lindenberger2023lightglue} revisits the sparse matching SuperGlue~\cite{sarlin2020superglue} and proposes a lightweight matching solution.
 This method predicts a set of correspondences after each computational block, allowing the model to introspect these correspondences and decide whether further computation is necessary.
 RoMa~\cite{edstedt2024roma} integrates foundational models by designing a Transformer-based matching decoder, significantly enhancing the robustness of feature matching through regression-by-classification.
 Similarly, OmniGlue~\cite{jiang2024omniglue} leverages vision foundation models as guidance and introduces a keypoint position-guided attention mechanism to disentangle spatial and appearance information.
-This approach effectively enhances generalization capability of image matching to unseen real-world scenarios.
-More recently, MESA~\cite{zhang2024mesa} employs the image understanding capabilities of segmentation foundation models for a region-level matching approach, constructing a multi-relational graph among regions to enhance accuracy.
-Different from them, we propose a novel multi-order matching and aggregation strategy that simultaneously performs zero-order, first-order, and second-order matching to retrieve RGB information matching the depth within a multi-order space, effectively enhancing depth features.
+This approach effectively enhances the generalization capability of image matching to unseen real-world scenarios.
+More recently, MESA~\cite{zhang2024mesa} employs the image understanding capabilities of segmentation foundation models for a region-level matching approach, constructing a multi-relational graph among regions to enhance accuracy. \textit{Different from existing approaches, we propose a novel multi-order matching and aggregation strategy.
+It synergistically performs zero-order, first-order, and second-order matching within a multi-order space to retrieve RGB information that corresponds to the depth data, thereby effectively enhancing the depth features}.